-As of December 31, 2022, we have franchised restaurants in eight international countries and plan to continue to grow internationally.
-However, our international operations are in the early stages.
+As of December 30, 2023, we have franchised restaurants in ten international countries and U.S. territories and plan to accelerate our growth internationally.
 Expansion in international markets may be affected by local economic, market, and cultural conditions.
 Therefore, as we expand internationally, our franchisees may not experience the operating margins we expect, and our results of operations and growth may be materially adversely affected.
 Our business, financial condition and results of operations may be adversely affected if the global markets in which our franchised restaurants compete are affected by changes in political, economic, or other factors.
 These factors, over which neither our franchisees nor we have control, may include:

-- recessionary or expansive trends in international markets; - changing labor conditions and difficulties in staffing and managing our foreign operations; - increases in the taxes we pay and other changes in applicable tax laws; - legal and regulatory changes, and the burdens and costs of our compliance with a variety of foreign laws; - difficulty in securing suitable local suppliers in international markets; - changes in inflation rates; - changes in exchange rates and the imposition of restrictions on currency conversion or the transfer of funds; - difficulty in protecting our brand, reputation, and intellectual property; - difficulty in collecting our royalties and longer payment cycles; - expropriation of private enterprises; - anti-American sentiment in certain locations and the identification of the Wingstop brand as an American brand; - political and economic instability, including due to COVID-19 or other pandemics or similar events; - the U.S. Foreign Corrupt Practices Act and other similar anti-bribery and anti-kickback laws; and - other external factors.
+- recessionary or expansive trends and economic downturns in international markets; - changing labor conditions and difficulties in staffing and managing our foreign operations; - increases in the taxes we pay and other changes in applicable tax laws; - legal and regulatory changes, and the burdens and costs of our compliance with a variety of foreign laws; - difficulty in securing suitable local suppliers in international markets; - changes in inflationary pressures and interest rates; - changes in exchange rates and the imposition of restrictions on currency conversion or the transfer of funds; - difficulty in protecting our brand, reputation, and intellectual property; - difficulty in collecting our royalties and longer payment cycles; - expropriation of private enterprises; - anti-American sentiment in certain locations and the identification of the Wingstop brand as an American brand; - political and economic instability, including due to national and international conflicts or wars, sanctions, acts of terror, COVID-19 or other pandemics or similar events; - the U.S. Foreign Corrupt Practices Act and other similar anti-bribery and anti-kickback laws; and - other external factors.

 Our international expansion efforts may require considerable management time as well as start-up expenses for market development before any significant revenues and earnings are generated.
+Negotiated incentives or discounts provided in connection with the opening of new markets may result in lower cash flows and profits than existing international markets.
 Operations in new foreign markets may achieve low margins or may be unprofitable, and expansion in existing markets may be affected by local economic and market conditions.
 Therefore, as we continue to expand internationally, we or our franchisees may not experience the operating margins we expect, our results of operations may be negatively impacted, and our common stock price may decline.